 The mitre gauge is easy to secure in position and can accommodate cross cuts between +/- 60 deg.
 The hand wheel that controls the blade rise, fall and tilt also works really smoothly.
 The motor, rated at 2,000 Watts, is actually more powerful than all its competitors and can generate a no-load speed of 5,000 RPM, more than adequate for most jobs.
 In terms of safety features the blade guard and riving knife are well-constructed and connect up to the dust extraction port.

 The on-off switch is well-positioned, protected and easy to operate.
-At the price there is a lot to admire about this table saw.
+For a cheap table saw there is a lot to admire about this table saw in particular.
 It also comes with a 2 year guarantee.

 What is a Table Saw & What Types are there?